Ho Airport: History

 On 18 September 2015, President John Dramani Mahama held a groundbreaking ceremony for Ho Airport.
 The construction of the airport is in line with the Ghanaian government's goal to have airports in each of the country's regions.
 The cost of construction is estimated to be US$25 million, provided by Ghana Airports Company Limited.
 The company building Ho Airport stated in May 2017 that the project would be finished by the end of 2017.
 Construction began in September 2015 and was expected to cost US$25 million.
 Ultimately, airport will cover 1500 acre, with a passenger terminal and a 1900 m runway.

 Africa World Airlines expressed interest in flying to Ho Airport once formally commissioned by the relevant authorities.
 However, the Minister of Transport stated the airport was intentionally being left idle due to the absence of a state owned carrier.

 In January 2021, Africa World Airlines announced that services will begin in April 2021 with two weekly services from Accra.
 On 15 April 2021, Africa World Airlines made the first test flight to Ho Airport with an Embraer 145 jet aircraft.
 The flight was co-piloted by Togbe Afede XIV, who is also the Agbogbomefia of the Asogli State.

-Passion Air had an inaugural flight from the Kotoka International Airport in Accra to the Ho Airport on 1 December 2021.
+Passion Air had an inaugural flight from the Accra International Airport in Accra to the Ho Airport on 1 December 2021.
 The airline announced that its first commercial flights will be on 4 December 2021 to and from Accra.
 The airline initially plans to fly to Ho twice a week.
 Flights were suspended in March 2022, citing low patronage and high fuel costs.